Nickprovs/showcase/README.md

 - Create a MongoDB Database in the cloud and get it's connection string.
 - Create an AppEngine project.
 - Wire up your domain name to the AppEngine project.
-- Create your app.yaml's in the client/server folder based on the example files.
+- Create your app.yaml's in the client and server folders based on the example files.
-- Run gcloud app deploy from both the Client and Server directory.
+- Run gcloud app deploy from both the client and server directory.
 - These two nodejs services will be deployed the same appengine project.

 <!-- CONTRIBUTING -->